No recession respite as UK services stagnate

 The central bank said regulators would ease liquidity requirements for banks, in order to allow for more lending.
 In addition the government and the central bank are launching a scheme to provide cheaper funding to banks.

-The government and the Bank hoped falling inflation, which eased to 2.8 percent in May, would provide more households with the scope to increase spending this year but the main drag on services output was a 2.4 percent slump in retail output.
+The government and the BoE had hoped falling inflation, which eased to 2.8 percent in May, would provide more households with the scope to increase spending this year but the main drag on services output was a 2.4 percent slump in retail output.

 Consumers were more amenable to buying bigger items such as furniture or electrical goods this month but their assessment of the economic outlook worsened, a survey showed.